OASL Logo Empowering Oregon Students by Supporting School Libraries

 Particular examples of reading processes include:

-• set up a plan of selected strategies to successfully manage the reading of the source
+• Select strategies to successfully manage the reading of the source

-• use context to alleviate confusions by reading on and rereading
+• Use context to alleviate confusion by rereading

-• visualize in one's own mind what the author is describing to correctly identify evidence for an informed opinion or to draw supportable conclusions
+• Visualize what the author is describing to correctly identify evidence for an informed opinion or to draw supportable conclusions

 Resiliency (in reading)